 A driver acts like a translator between the device and any other programs that use the device.
-Each device has its own set of specialized commands that only
+Each device has its own set of specialized commands that only its driver recognizes.

 Dell ships your computer to you with required drivers already installed-no further installation or configuration is needed.